jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 16 - motion of a particle along a straight line.md

 $$ v = \frac{gm}{k} + ce^{-\frac{k}{m}t} $$

 Note that as $t$ increases towards infinity, $v$ approachs $gm/k$.
 We call the value $gm/k$ the **terminal velocity** of the object.
 Note that it does not depend on the initial velocity of the object nor its starting position, but does depend on the object's mass.
 This makes sense intuitively - given a balloon and a bowling ball of the same shape, we know the bowling ball will reach a much higher terminal velocity than the balloon.
 We also know the balloon will quickly reach its terminal velocity regardless of its initial height (top of a sky scraper vs top of a house makes no difference) and that the velocity added by throwing a balloon downwards is quickly lost.

+### Air Resistance Proportional to the Square of Velocity

+Here are some good notes https://philosophicalmath.wordpress.com/2017/10/21/terminal-velocity-derivation/

 ## Far from the Surface of the Earth